kuzudb/kuzu-docs/docs/cypher/subquery.md

 ## Count Subquery

 Count subquery checks the number of matches for given pattern in the graph.
+The output of this counting can be bound to a variable with aliasing.

-The following query counts number of followers for each user.
+For example, the following query counts number of followers for each user.
 ```
 MATCH (a:User) RETURN a.name, COUNT { MATCH (a)<-[:Follows]-(b:User) } AS num_follower ORDER BY num_follower;
 ```